secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 The argument behind the --directory is the directory under the experiment.
 The argument behind weight is the weight that needs to multiplicate with predicted probability.

-Before you do the ensemble method, you should do the all commends below.
+**Before you do the ensemble method, you should do the all commends below.**

-**We recommend that the weight of RoBERTa should be 0.4.**
+The weight of RoBERTa should be 0.4.
 ```bash
 python test2.py --directory RoBERTa --weight 0.4
 ```

-**We recommend that weight of ERNIE should be 0.35.**
+The weight of ERNIE should be 0.35.
 ```bash
 python test2.py --directory ERNIE --weight 0.35
 ```

-**We recommend that the weight of XLNet should be 0.25.**
+The weight of XLNet should be 0.25.
 ```bash
 python test2.py --directory XLNet --weight 0.25
 ```